putthidaSR/AWS-Lambda-TLQ/README.md

 - What are the cost differences between deploying Python and Java functions in AWS Lambda?

 ## Technology / Tools Used
-- Programming Languages
--- Java 8
--- Python 3.7
+- Programming Languages: Java 8, Python 3.7
 - AWS S3
 - AWS Lambda
 - AWS CLI